ntan97/wp-polymer-nav-walker/README.md

 # wp-polymer-nav-walker
-Custom Nav Walker to format links properly and navigation for paper-menu element; Designed to be used in [Polypress](https://github.com/ntan97/Polypress)
+Custom Nav Walker to format links and print out a paper-menu and paper-item navigation system into a polymer based WordPress theme; Designed to be used in [Polypress](https://github.com/ntan97/Polypress), but maintained seperately for anyone with a polymer based theme.

 ## How to Use
 wp-polymer-nav-walker is designed to be used in wp_nav_menu(), and you should already have Polymer elements included as imports in your header.php, or through another method.